tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

   };
   ```

-  these are equivalent ways to specify loader:
+  these are equivalent ways to configure loader:

   ```javascript
   // 1 (single loader, with options)